Chapter 04: Let’s Learn Swift Programming Language – Array in Swift

 let lastElement = apps[3] // Index of last element

-Important Note: Fast way to access any element inside array provide that you know exact index of your element.
-Remember that never let the index in subscript notation exceed the number of elements as program will crash if you do so.
+A fast way to access any element inside the Array provides you with the exact index of your element.
+Remember that never let the index in subscript notation exceed the number of elements, as the program will crash if you do so.

-Here is how we can know if index does exceed or not?
+Here is how we can know if the index does exceed or not.

-Solution to this problem is we can use one property called count.
+The solution to this problem is to use one property called count.

 var apps = ["Reminders", "Mail", "Xcode", "Calendar"]